Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 - Electricity: Most purifiers consume 30–100 watts on high.
 Running 24/7 during a two-month fire season adds $10–30 to your electric bill.

 - Carbon filter saturation: Once activated carbon is saturated, it stops working entirely.
 There is no gradual decline.
 If your purifier's carbon filter smells like smoke even after running for an hour, it needs replacement.
+See our air purifier maintenance guide for a complete filter care schedule.

 Tips for Maximum Effectiveness During Wildfire Events